altinukshini/conky_blue/README.md

 This script draws percentage meters as rings, and also draws clock hands if you want!
 It is fully customisable; all options are described in the script.
 This script is based off a combination of my clock.lua script and my rings.lua script.

-IMPORTANT: If you are using the 'cpu' function, it will cause a segmentation fault if it tries to draw a ring straight away.
+**IMPORTANT**: If you are using the 'cpu' function, it will cause a segmentation fault if it tries to draw a ring straight away.
                     The if statement on line 324 uses a delay to make sure that this doesn't happen.
                     It calculates the length of the delay by the number of updates since Conky started.
                     Generally, a value of 5s is long enough, so if you update Conky every 1s,